skkestrel/koatl/docs/monads.md

 print(f())
 ```

-can be thought of as the same as
+can be thought of as

 ```python
 def f():